 The Plant Operator Selection System (POSS) test is an exam designed by the Edison Energy Institute (EEI) to assess your aptitude and skills in relation to power plant operations positions, such as those in fossil, hydroelectric, or nuclear power plants.

-Click “Start Test” below to take a free POSS practice test!
+Click “Start Test” above to take a free POSS practice test!

 The POSS is a multiple-choice, paper-and-pencil aptitude test containing between 118 and 146 questions, depending on which version you take.
 You will be given 67-77 minutes to complete the test, with times varying slightly across companies.

 The POSS consists of four different test batteries: